-Financial Trends Tables 1-4

-These schedules contain trend information to help the reader understand how the Authority's financial performance and well-being have changed over time.

-Revenue Capacity Tables 5-13

-These schedules contain information to help the reader assess the Authority's most significant revenue source, water, and sewer charges.

-Debt Capacity Table 14-16

-These schedules present information to help the reader access the affordability of the Authority's current levels of outstanding debt and the Authority's ability to issue additional debt in the future.

-Demographic and Economic Information
+Table Financial Trends1-4 These schedules contain trend information to help the reader understand how the Authority's financial performance and well-being have changed over time.
+Revenue Capacity5-13 These schedules contain information to help the reader assess the Authority's most significant revenue source, water, and sewer charges.
+Debt Capacity14-16 These schedules present information to help the reader access the affordability of the Authority's current levels of outstanding debt and the Authority's ability to issue additional debt in the future.
+Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.
+Operating Information20-21 These schedules contain information about the Authority's operations and resources to help the reader understand how the Authority's financial information relates to the services the Authority provides.
+Sources: Unless otherwise noted, the information in these schedules is derived from the annual comprehensive financial reports for the relevant year.

-Tables 17-19

-These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.

-Operating Information Tables 20-21

-These schedules contain information about the Authority's operations and resources to help the reader understand how the Authority's financial information relates to the services the Authority provides.

-Sources: Unless otherwise noted, the information in these schedules is derived from the comprehensive annual financial reports for the relevant year.